 Ultimately, it is clear, US regulations have left a window open for political calls and the limited protections that do exist are for the consumer and not for business.

-If it feels like you’re getting an increasing number of spam calls over the past few weeks, it’s not your imagination.
-Robocalls (recorded messages delivered through auto-dialers) are back on the rise, due in large part to the fact that call centers temporarily shut down in the early days of the COVID-19 crisis are resuming activity, generating 3.8 Billion robocalls in September alone.
+If it feels like you’re getting an increasing number of spam calls over the past few months, it’s not your imagination.
+Robocalls (recorded messages delivered through auto-dialers) are back on the rise, due in large part to the fact that call centers temporarily shut down in the early days of the COVID-19 crisis are resuming activity, generating more than 4.1 Billion robocalls in October alone.

-However, the upcoming, high-stakes election also means robocallers are going into hyperdrive as local, state, and national campaigns vie to capture voter attention with their messaging.
-According to the nation’s leading robocall-blocking service, Nomorobo, the number of robocalls related to campaign messaging spiked 30% in September and is expected to continue on that trajectory right up until Election Day.
+However, the upcoming, high-stakes elections also means robocallers are going into hyperdrive as local, state, and national campaigns vie to capture voter attention with their messaging.
+According to the nation’s leading robocall-blocking service, Nomorobo, Americans were bombarded with a whopping 9.4 Billion political robocalls in 2020 – a trend that is likely to repeat itself in upcoming election cycles.

 Federal Regulations are Limited When it Comes to Politics